wchesley/The-Notebook/School/Business-Law/BusinessLawNotes.md

 - ARbitrators are retired judges and practicing lawyers.

 # Chapter 6 The Constitution
 The US Constitution provides the legal framework of our federal government and the authority it has to regulate business activities.
-There are **Seven** articles in the original constitution, the first three set up the legislative, executive adn judicial branches respectively.
+There are **Seven** articles in the original constitution, the first three set up the legislative, executive and judicial branches respectively.
-- Article I also sets up the Commerce Clause: The constitutional provision that gives the government power to regulate business.
+- `Article I` also sets up the Commerce Clause: The constitutional provision that gives the government power to regulate business.
-- Article IV ensures we are one nation rather than just individual states.
+- `Article IV` ensures we are one nation rather than just individual states.
 This article also carries the full faith and credit clause and teh privileges and immunities clause.
-- Article V provides the process governing the amendment of the Constitution.
+- `Article V` provides the process governing the amendment of the Constitution.
-- Article VI states the Constitution is the supreme law of the land.
+- `Article VI` states the Constitution is the supreme law of the land.
 It also clarifies that federal laws take priority when there is conflicting state or local laws.
-- Article VII makes the Constitution effective up on ratification of the states, which occured in 1789
+- A`rticle VII` makes the Constitution effective up on ratification of the states, which occured in 1789
     - Two years later, 1791, the first 10 amendments were ratified, also known as the **Bill of Rights**

 There have been a total of 27 amendments made to the Constitution since 1791; of that only 17 were approved